Keith Ablow: Medical ethics

 The Associated Press has reported that Ablow "freely mixes psychiatric assessments with political criticism, a unique twist in the realm of cable news commentary that some medical colleagues find unethical."
 Ablow has, for instance, frequently diagnosed former president Barack Obama as having "abandonment issues," without ever having met or treated the former president.
 He has asserted that Obama dislikes the United States, that he prefers Africa to the United States, and wants the United States to dissolve.
 He publicly speculated, in an October 2012 Huffington Post op-ed that then-Vice President Joe Biden had dementia after his 2012 VP debate performance.

 Ford Vox, a staff physiatrist at the Shepherd Center in Atlanta, said that Ablow's attempts to connect his political views to medical analysis "is really just irresponsible and it's embarrassing for physicians in general."
 Jeffrey Lieberman, chairman of psychiatry at Columbia University's College of Physicians and Surgeons, and past president of the American Psychiatric Association, remarked, "It is shameful and unfortunate that he is given a platform by Fox News or any other media organization.
 Basically he is a narcissistic self-promoter of limited and dubious expertise."

 Sexual assault allegations

 On February 21, 2019, the Boston Globe reported that Ablow had been accused by multiple patients and employees of sexual assault and harassment; three malpractice lawsuits by former patients allege physical and verbal abuse, and three former employees filed affidavits listing threatening and abusive behavior.
 The lawsuits were settled out-of-court in the summer of 2019.

 On May 15, 2019, the Massachusetts Board of Registration in Medicine indefinitely suspended Ablow's medical license, concluding he posed an "immediate and serious threat to the public health, safety and welfare."
 New York state has also suspended Ablow's medical license in that state.

+Ablow resigned from the Massachusetts Board of Registration in Medicine on May 7, 2026.
+"Resigned" status means, "Under the Board's regulations, a physician who is under investigation or named in a complaint by the Board may choose to submit a resignation and terminate the investigation.
+Resignation is a disciplinary action.
+A physician who has resigned their license may not practice medicine and may not renew their license."